Jamesie Donnelly

 Jamesie Donnelly is a hurler.
-He plays for Seán MacCumhaills and, formerly, the Donegal county team.
+He plays for Seán Mac Cumhaills and, formerly, the Donegal county team.

+Playing career

 He won the 2011 Lory Meagher Cup with his county, starting and completing the final.

-He won the 2013 Nicky Rackard Cup, starting and completing the final.
-He also won the 2018 Nicky Rackard Cup, starting the final before being substituted at half-time.
+Donnelly also won the 2013 Nicky Rackard Cup, starting and completing the final.
+He then won the 2018 Nicky Rackard Cup, starting the final before being substituted at half-time.

-He retired from inter-county hurling in 2018.
+Donnelly retired from inter-county hurling in 2018.

+Other roles

 Donnelly was part of the county management team in 2021, but had left this role by early 2022.

+In January 2024, he was announced as manager of his club's senior hurling team.

+Personal life

-Married to Claire, he is from Ballybofey.
-The couple have several children.
+From Ballybofey, Donnelly is married to Claire.
+The couple have had several children.
 Their third child, a daughter, died of triploid syndrome in February 2018.